henryj/Voice-Encounter-Mods/README.md

-Deadly Encounter Mods
+Voice Encounter Mods
 =================

-Deadly Encounter Mods is based on the well known WOW addon DBM(Deadly Boss Mods), which means we have all the functions from the official DBM.
+Voice Encounter Mods is based on the well known WOW addon DBM(Deadly Boss Mods), which means we have all the functions from the official DBM.

 However, in this addon, we also try our best to give you more helpful functions than the official DBM.